-TABLE 6 - CREDIT RISK INFORMATION ON THE PORTFOLIOS SUBJECT TO THE STANDARDISED METHOD AND THE SPECIALISED CREDIT EXPOSURES AND AND THE CAPITAL INSTRUMENT EXPOSURES WITHIN THE SCOPE OF THE IRB METHODS
+TABLE 6 - CREDIT RISK INFORMATION ON THE PORTFOLIOS SUBJECT TO THE STANDARDISED METHOD AND THE SPECIALISED CREDIT EXPOSURES AND THE CAPITAL INSTRUMENT EXPOSURES WITHIN THE SCOPE OF THE IRB METHODS

-The Banca Sistema Group currently calculates the capital requirements for credit risk on the basis of the standardised method.
+Banca Sistema currently calculates the capital requirements for credit risk on the basis of the standardised method.

-The Group's business mainly entails the acquisition of corporate receivables owed by the Public Administration and more specifically by the Local Health Authorities, and involves direct assumption of the credit risk with respect to the end debtor.
+The Bank mainly acquires corporate receivables owed by central authorities, territorial entities and in general by the Public Administration, directly taking on the credit risk with respect to the end debtor.